 These are just a few hints of a veteran grocery shopper and chef. ; )

 I know this seems obvious, but how many times have you bought something on sale just because it's a really good deal?
-You think, "I'll find a way to use this," but it's more likely to sit in your pantry until it's past the date.
-I agree that 35 cents is a good deal on canned peas, for instance, but if nobody in your family likes peas, you'd be better off putting the money toward something everyone likes.
+You think, "'I'll find a way to use this,"' but it's more likely to sit in your pantry until it's past the date.

-This is a guide about feeding your family for less.
+This is a page about feeding your family for less.
 The food costs for feeding a family can be a strain on many budgets.